Everything you need to know about the 2018 Chicago Pride Parade

 Dyke March, June 23

-Reclaiming the word “dyke” for lesbian participants, the event takes to Piotrowski Park to honor dyke, queer, bisexual and transgender people.
+Reclaiming the word “dyke” for lesbian participants, the march is followed by a rally in Piotrowski Park to honor LGBTQ and “oppressed people everywhere,” according to organizers.

 Back Lot Bash, June 22-24

-Now in its 15th year, the the lesbian Pride event includes a Pride Family Fest and outdoor music festival.
+Now in its 15th year, the lesbian Pride event includes a Pride Family Fest and outdoor music festival.

 Pride North, June 24